-Dunnage Bags, sometimes called Dunnage Airbags or simply Dunnage Air Bags, are bags made of strong materials that slip between products in a ship's hold to secure them in transit.
+Dunnage Bags, sometimes called Dunnage Airbags or simply Dunnage Air Bags (and we have even heard them be called 'Container Pillows' or 'BIG JIFFY BAGS), are bags made of strong materials that slip between products in a ship's hold to secure them in transit.
 These dunnage bags are filled with air from a compressor and set in place between products and pallets to fill the void between them.
 Filling this void with Dunnage Bags stops the product moving and potentially getting damaged in transit.

-Dunnage bags, also known as airbags, air cushions, and inflatable bags, are used to secure and stabilize cargo.
+Dunnage bags, also known as airbags, air cushions, and inflatable bags, (and we have even heard them be called 'Container Pillows') are used to secure and stabilize cargo.
 Introduced around 1970, dunnage bags provide convenient and cost-effective cargo stabilization in ISO sea containers, closed railcars, trucks, and oceangoing vessels.

 These dunnage bags are filled with air from a compressor and set in place between products and pallets to fill the void between them.
 Filling this void with Dunnage Bags stops the product moving and potentially getting damaged in transit.